Module 01 — Regulatory Reform (Fire Safety) Order 2005

 First Response

-Eighty-four sleeping guests upstairs including two PEEPs on Floor 3.
-Sixty-two in the orangery wedding party.
+Eighty-four sleeping upstairs, two PEEPs on Floor 3.
+Sixty-two in the orangery.
 Eighty-four in the restaurant.
-Smoke at the kitchen extractor housing.
+Smoke at the kitchen extractor.
 Zone 4 panel red.
-FRS engine ETA twelve minutes.
+FRS twelve minutes out.

-It could be nothing.
-The CCTV gap reconstruction points to a vaping event.
-The smoke is faint.
-The line is shut down.
+Could be nothing — CCTV reconstruction points to a vape, smoke is faint, line is shut.
 But Nathan's report matches a developing-fire signal: visible smoke, heat-sensor trip, missed service on the extractor.

-You have 60 seconds.
-Nathan is watching you.
-The wedding speeches are about to start.
+60 seconds.
+Nathan is watching.
+Speeches are starting.
 Mrs Ashby is in Room 312.

 RESPONSE WINDOW